adithyakb10/dotfiles/README.md

    chmod +x install.sh && ./install.sh
    ```

-   The installation script will create symbolic links to the dotfiles in your home directory, replacing any existing files with the same names.
+   The installation script will create symbolic links to the dotfiles in your home directory, replacing any existing files with the same names and will install necessary dependencies

 ## Usage